puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 services (e.g.
 [Google Cloud Storage](https://cloud.google.com/products/cloud-storage),
 [Google BigQuery](https://cloud.google.com/products/big-query), etc.) then you can specify access with the `--service_account_scopes`.
 For more information about Service Account scopes, see
 [this page](https://developers.google.com/compute/docs/authentication).

 #### Persistent Disks and Instances

-When an instance is created without explicitly defining `persistent_boot_disk` to `true`, the module will first check to see if there is a pre-existing persistent disk with the same name as the instance and attempt to use that as the instance's boot disk.
-The pre-existing PD with matching name must have been created with the `source_image` parameter *or* have been created from a previous instance so that there is a valid image/operating-system suitable for booting the instance.
+When an instance is created, the module will first check to see if there is a pre-existing persistent disk with the same name as the instance and attempt to use that as the instance's boot disk.
+If no such disk exists, a new persistent disk will be created.

-A scratch (ephemeral) disk will be used at instance create time if there is no explicit `persistent_boot_disk = 'true'` and there is no pre-existing PD with matching name.
-Any data on a scratch disk will be lost if the instance is terminated.

-When you delete an instance that has a persistent boot disk, the disk will *not* be deleted.
+When you delete an instance, the persistent disk will *not* be deleted.
 This provides the default behavior of persisting your data between instance termination and re-creation.
 If you truly want to delete a persistent disk, you must do so explicitly with it's own type-block and ensure=absent attribute.

 ### Classifying resources